Berdir/tmgmt/README.txt

 - Modify one content type to be multilingual.
 Choose 'Enabled, with translation' from the Publishing Options / Multilingual support.

-2) Set up Translation Management Tools
+2) Set up Translation Management Tool

 - Download tmgmt module
 - Download tmgmt_microsoft module